QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ---
 # ACCENTing Transcribe’s Accuracy-Code
-This project uses AWS Transcribe to convert English spoken and written texts into multiple non-native English languages.
+This project uses AWS Transcribe to convert English spoken and written texts into five multiple distinct non-native English accents.

-In combination with AWS Transcribe, we use Amazon S3 buckets to store our data output from AWS Transcribe.
+In combination with AWS Transcribe, we used Amazon S3 buckets to store our data output from AWS Transcribe.
 These tools allow us to do all the necessary conversions in order to make our project successful.

-In order to measure the accuracy of AWS Transcribe when converting speech-to-text, in non-native English, we analyzed 3 different texts.
-We took these texts and converted them into five different country's languages.
+In order to measure the accuracy of AWS Transcribe's speech-to-text, we took 3 different texts varying in syntax complexity and converted them into fifteen various audio files that contained a combination of one of the three difficulty ratings as well as one of the five accents (United States, United Kingdom, China, Spain, and India).

-The countries of origin included the United States, United Kingdom, China, Spain, and India.
 One control we decided to account for is to only look at female voices.
 This helps control for other variations in the data.
 We tested these multiple transcripts from various scripts, using Transcribe that is within Sagemaker.

 Our data analysis included using Levenshtein distances and a confidence review on Transcribe.
 The Levenshtein distances was used to measure the difference between two sequences.
 This helps to determine the amount of single character edits between two scripts.
 We have included this data in the repo for the user to view.